MainulDip/nextjs-dashboard-vercel/README.md

 * Note: So try manual session based authentication and also token based (JWT)

+- NextAuth workflow: in project root, `auth.config.ts` to store configuration (callback to authorize user), `middleware.ts` to restrict page request access if not logged in and redirect to login page (will use the exported `auth.config`). `auth.ts` will also use the config and will add providers to do the Authentication and export auth, signIn, signOut handle to call from different parts of the app

 * NextAuth.js integration process

 - create login route to show form at `/login/page.tsx` for user input verification